LinuxDil/Somnia-Exchange-Bot/README.md

 # Somnia-Exchange-Bot
-Somnia Automation Bot for Exchange
+Somnia Automation Bot for Exchange, as aja

 ## How to run?
 Join Our Telegram Channel